Shawy75/Shaw9575.github.io-1/_posts/2019-11-04-OracleSQL_NOTES_PART1.md

     INTERSECT is opposite from MINUS as it returns us the results that are both to be found in first and second `SELECT` statement.
     ![Intersect](https://github.com/Shaw9575/Shaw9575.github.io/blob/master/assets/images/08_sql_intersect.gif)

+## VIEW & TEMPORARY TABLE
+* VIEW
+  Views in SQL are kind of virtual tables.
+A view also has rows and columns as they are in a real table in the database.
+We can create a view by selecting fields from one or more tables present in the database.
+A View can either have all the rows of a table or specific rows based on certain condition.
+  What's the advantages?
+    1. Improves the performance of data retriving.
+    2. Limit the degrees of exposure of the underlying tables to the outer world.

+* Temporary Table